-The FYE program, formerly Freshman Advising program, was established with Title III funding in 2004.
+The FYE program, formerly the Freshman Advising program, was established with Title III funding in 2004.
 The program has evolved over the years in which it has been in operation.
 The peer mentoring program was added in the 2008-2009 academic year.

-FYE program goals are:
+FYE program's Student Learning Outcomes are: